Etisalat: e&

-On 1 June 2013, etisalat introduced free local and national HD calls across the UAE.
-Later that week, corporate, private, public and government sectors in the country were provided with better business IT solutions when etisalat launched its first cloud service in the UAE.
+On 1 June 2013, Etisalat introduced free local and national HD calls across the UAE.
+Later that week, corporate, private, public, and government sectors in the country were provided with better business IT solutions when Etisalat launched its first cloud service in the UAE.

+e&'s telecommunications division in the UAE recently announced a groundbreaking achievement, setting a new world record for the fastest speed on a live 5G network, reaching 30.5 Gbps.
+This milestone was revealed during a demonstration at the 2024 SAMENA Leaders' Summit, where e& showcased the successful carrier aggregation of high-band and mid-band spectrums (1600 MHz in mm Wave and 300 MHz in C-band), achieving unprecedented network speeds of 30.5 Gbps.